mickelindahl/jenkins_continuous_delivery/README.md

 In **Build** section click **Add build step -> Execute shell** and pased the code below.

+OBS for node-gyp, add node-gyp as global package and also ensure that make is installed in jenkins container.
+Enter container as root `docker exec -it jenkins --user root /bin/bash` and run`apt-get install build-essential`

 ```
 npm install
 npm run test-jenkins